3MFConsortium/spec_booleans/3MF Boolean operations.md

 The 3MF Core Specification defines the \<components> element in the \<object> resource as definition of a tree of different objects to form an assembly, with the intent to allow the reuse of model definitions for an efficient encoding.
 The resultant shape of a \<components> element is the aggregation of each \<component> object element.

-This extension is based in a simplified Constructive Solid Geometry ([CSG](https://en.wikipedia.org/wiki/Constructive_solid_geometry)) by limiting the scope of the boolean operations described in the following diagram:
+This extension is based in a simplified Constructive Solid Geometry ([CSG](https://en.wikipedia.org/wiki/Constructive_solid_geometry)) described in the following diagram, by limiting the scope of the boolean operations:

 ![CSG binary tree](images/Csg_tree.png)

-The boolean operations are restricted as the boolean operating objects to the base object MUST only reference mesh objects.
-While the base object to which apply the boolean operations MIGHT BE of any object type.

 This document describes a new element \<booleans> in the \<object> elements that specifies a new object type, other than mesh or components.
 This element is OPTIONAL for producers but MUST be supported by consumers that specify support for the 3MF Boolean Operations Extension.

+The \<booleans> element defines a new object type conforming a non-binary tree of boolean operations, with the following restrictions:

++ The base object (left operand) to which apply the boolean operations MUST BE of types mesh or booleans.

++ The merging objects (right operands) of a boolean operation MUST BE of type mesh.

++ Objects of type components MIGHT reference objects of type booleans but MUST NOT be referenced by them.

 This is a non-backwards compatible change since it declares a different type of object.
 Therefore, a 3MF package which uses "booleans" objects MUST enlist the 3MF Boolean Operations Extension as “required extension”, as defined in the core specification.